brianhie/scanorama/README.md

 Scanorama enables batch-correction and integration of heterogeneous scRNA-seq data sets, which is described in the paper ["Panoramic stitching of single-cell transcriptomic data"](https://www.biorxiv.org/content/early/2018/07/17/371179) by Brian Hie, Bryan Bryson, and Bonnie Berger.
 This repository contains the Scanorama source code as well as scripts necessary for reproducing the results in the paper.

-**Scanorama is designed to be used in scRNA-seq pipelines downstream of noise-reduction methods, including those for normalization, imputation, and highly-variable gene filtering.
+**Scanorama is designed to be used in scRNA-seq pipelines downstream of noise-reduction methods, including those for imputation and highly-variable gene filtering.
 The results from Scanorama integration and batch correction can then be used as input to other tools for scRNA-seq clustering, visualization, and analysis.**

 ## API example usage